tmarkec/take_a_hike/TESTING.md

 | &check; | Only register user can like post
 | &check; | Only register user can comment post
 | &check; | When post is commented, confirmation message is displayed to the user
+| &check; | Under current user comment two buttons are displayed "Update" &  "Delete"
+| &check; | Clickin on "Delete" button modal is shown to the user to confirm his choice
+| &check; | Confirming and deleting his comment message is displayed to the user and comment has been deleted
+| &check; | Clicking on "Update" button new template is beeing shown to the user with box to update his comment
+| &check; | Confirming his updated comment message is displayed to the user and his updated comment